 Our Super Pet Adoption gives shelters a way to come together for the same cause; helping animals find their forever home.
 It gives these animals a chance to shine away from a shelter in a fun and exciting environment and gives families an opportunity to see how wonderful all of these animals really are.

-Our event is held each year on the last Saturday in April at the East end of Columbia Park.
+Our event is held each year on the last Saturday in April at the East end of Columbia Park at the Band Shell Stage.